-First, conventional shampoos contain a lot of questionable ingredients; like toxic surfactants such as sodium lauryl sulfate, and palm oil (often hidden under names such as “vegetable oil“).
+First, conventional shampoos contain a lot of questionable ingredients; toxic surfactants such as sodium lauryl sulfate, parabens, fragrances, palm oil (often hidden under names such as “vegetable oil”), and more.

-What’s more, most commercial shampoos strip the scalp of its natural oils.
-The body, trying to restore balance, then produces more oil.
-This of course results in hair that gets really greasy, really fast (one of the reasons why most people end up washing their hair every day or two).
+Plus, most commercial shampoos strip the scalp of its natural oils.
+The body, trying to restore balance, then produces more oil to compensate.
+This of course results in hair that gets really greasy, really fast (one of the reasons why most people end up washing their hair almost every day).

 By using a less harsh, more natural shampoo, as well as cutting back on how often you wash your hair, you can essentially “train” your body not to produce oils at such a fast rate.

-Now, because this natural homemade shampoo is soap-based, rather than surfactant-based (which most conventional shampoos use), it’ll have a much higher pH level, which can leave hair looking dull and even oily (at the start particularly, while you’re transitioning over from chemical shampoos, to a natural one).
-Thankfully, it’s easy to restore your hair’s natural pH (and along with it, its shine and smoothness) after washing.
-All you need to do is apply a shine-boosting rinse (see below).
+Now, because this natural homemade shampoo is soap-based rather than surfactant-based (which most conventional shampoos use), it’ll have a much higher pH level, which can leave hair looking dull and even oily (at the start particularly, while you’re transitioning over from chemical shampoos, to a natural one).
+Thankfully, it’s easy to restore your hair’s natural pH (along with its shine) by applying a shine-boosting rinse (see below).

 - 1/4 cup coconut milk or water (if the canned version doesn’t work for you, other’s have found success using homemade coconut milk)